iftikharuddin/security-course/Euler/euler.md

             - Which account is requisition the action
     - Vaults are responsible for authentication.
         - Is this account allowed to perform the action.

+- Liquidation
+    - When a controller vault needs to liquidate, it impersonates the violator account:
+- EVC allows you to `multi-call`
+    - Users create `batches` which are list of calls.
+- Liquidity deferral
+    - Controller vaults are only asked if collateral is sufficient at the end of a batch.
+    - This means that accounts can temporarily violate liquidity requirements, as long as they solve it by end of batch.
+    - So leveraged positions can easily be setup with borrow, swap, deposit.
+        - No looping or flash loans required.
+- CallThroughEVC
+    - With a callback pattern, vaults can always assume checks are deferred, simplifying implementation